Lieder-Lab/liederDB/README.md

 * tips
 >[type <COLUMNS_TYPES>] means you can assign every column with corresponding type, but should note that the length of COLUMNS_TYPE array should be equal as COLUMNS_NAME's length;
 >
->[defaultValue <COLUMNS_defaultValues>] is default value of every column when you insert a new row without assignment.
+>[default <COLUMNS_defaultValues>] is default value of every column when you insert a new row without input some columns.

 ## Insert a new row into exsited table: